Azure/azure-powershell/src/ConnectedMachine/resources/readme.md

 # Resources
 This directory can contain any additional resources for module that are not required at runtime.
 This directory **does not** get packaged with the module.
-If you have assets for custom implementation, place them into the `../custom` folder.
+If you have assets for custom implementation, place them into the `..\custom` folder.

 ## Info
 - Modifiable: yes